 Fresh Strawberry Margaritas on the rocks is summertime in a glass!
 The perfect strawberry syrup yields a margarita bright in color and flavor.
 A splash of Grand Marnier makes this cocktail a Cadillac Margarita!

 Summertime brings happy vibes, and what's better than strawberry margaritas?
 Fresh strawberries make the best cocktails!
+Actually, this Sous Vide Corn On The Cob is great too.!

 We turned this summer sipper into a Cadillac Margarita with the addition of Grand Marnier.
 The sweet orange flavor of this liquor is so divine!